fanglab/nanodisco/docs/overview.rst

    singularity run --no-home -w nd_example              # Start an interactive shell to use nanodisco, type `exit` to leave

 .. note::
   The image retrieved from `Singularity Hub <https://singularity-hub.org/>`_ with ``singularity pull`` (e.g. nanodisco.sif) is already built and can be reused at will.
 The command ``singularity build`` create a container from the image as a writable directory called a ``sandbox`` (nd_example).
 The command ``singularity run`` starts a interactive shell within ``nd_example`` container.
 You can directly reuse the same ``sandbox`` directory or you can create multiple ``sandbox`` directories to compartmentalize analysis of different datasets (e.g. my_analysis and my_analysis2).
 Containers build with those instructions are writable meaning that results from nanodisco analysis can be retrieve when the container is not running.
+Outputs for the following commands can be found at ``./path/to/nd_example/home/nanodisco``.

 Methylation typing and fine mapping
 -----------------------------------